How to set up a Christmas table

 The general rule for hanging pictures is that they should be at eye level.
 Avoid hanging pictures in direct sunlight or near heat sources as it could damage the picture or painting.

-If you are hanging a heavy picture on a plaster wall, it’s best to find a stud where you can securely anchor the wall hook.
-However, if you don’t have a stud in the position where you want to hang your picture there are plenty of options for anchoring wall hooks into plaster walls, including hollow wall anchors or toggles that expand and spread the pressure when installed.
+If you're hanging a heavy picture on a plaster wall, it's best to find a stud where you can securely anchor the wall hook.
+However, if you don't have a stud in the position where you want to hang your picture there are plenty of options for anchoring wall hooks into plaster walls, including hollow wall anchors or toggles that expand and spread the pressure when installed.

 Light-weight pictures can hang from adhesive hooks.
 There are plenty of options here, including adhesive that can safely be removed from the wall without damaging the paint.